enigma-io/boundless/UITokenizedInput/README.md

 ### Available Methods

 - `addToken(index, focusInput, clearInput)` (index=Number|Array<Number>, focusInput=Boolean, clearInput=Boolean)
-  accepts an entity index or array of entity indicies to create new tokens, with optional additional side effects via the `focusInput` and `clearInput` boolean arguments; does trigger `onTokenChange`
+  accepts an entity index or array of entity indexes to create new tokens, with optional additional side effects via the `focusInput` and `clearInput` boolean arguments; does trigger `onTokenChange`

 - `removeToken(index, focusInput, clearInput)` (index=Number|Array<Number>, focusInput=Boolean, clearInput=Boolean)
-  accepts an entity index or array of entity indicies to remove tokens, with optional additional side effects via the `focusInput` and `clearInput` boolean arguments; does trigger `onTokenChange`
+  accepts an entity index or array of entity indexes to remove tokens, with optional additional side effects via the `focusInput` and `clearInput` boolean arguments; does trigger `onTokenChange`